This World Working website is devoted to an idea I first learned about from Buckminster Fuller.

 Post Office Box 20008

 I was born in New York City on Thursday, the 26th of August 1943.

 I founded, edited and wrote the one-issue Ecstasy Review, a poetry and essay publication in 1963.

 I founded the Natural Church in 1964, a religious institution that sought to legalize psychedelics as religious sacraments.
-A great deal of my history with psychedelics and the Church are covered in “A Conversation with Ed Rosenfeld,” conducted by Chris Elcock, Journal for the Study of Radicalism, Vol. 9, No. 2, 2015, ISSN 1930-1189, © 2015 Michigan State University.
+A great deal of my history with psychedelics and the Church is covered in “A Conversation with Ed Rosenfeld,” conducted by Chris Elcock, Journal for the Study of Radicalism, Vol. 9, No. 2, 2015, ISSN 1930-1189, © 2015 Michigan State University.

 I worked as a writer and researcher in the office of the late Jerome Agel from 1969 to 1971.
 While there I worked on many projects including Buckminster Fuller’s book, I Seem To Be a Verb (Bantam), with Agel and designed by Quentin Fiore and The Making of Kubrick’s 2001, by Agel (Signet).

 My essay, “Planetary People,” appeared in The Last Supplement to the Whole Earth Catalog, edited by Ken Kesey and Paul Krassner, in 1971.

 I taught courses at The New School for Social Research in New York City, from 1974 to 1978, including “Models of Mind,” "Meditation" and “Transpersonal Psychology”.

 I was one of the founding editors of Omni magazine in 1978, and, in addition to being a senior editor, I helped select and direct the use of fine arts in the magazine's editorial well.